promregator/promregator/docs/upgradev1.md

 Note that you upgrade to Promregator V1 (or later), if your platform does not support API V3 (or later).

+## Switch to new Proxy Nomenclature

+Check, if you still use the old `cf.proxyHost` or `cf.proxyPort` configuration options.
+They are deprecated since long.
+In case you do, rename those configuration attributes to `cf.proxy.host` and `cf.proxy.port`.
+In case you have both attribute variants set, you may safely delete `cf.proxyHost` and `cf.proxyPort`: The new one's took precedence in the past anyway.

 ## Switch to Caffeine Cache